Rental Vacancy Rate

 • A rental vacancy rate of 12% or more is considered “high”; a vacancy rate of 20% or more is hypervacancy.

-• Three (3) major metropolitan rental markets are have high vacancy:
+• Three (3) major metropolitan rental markets had high rental vacancy in 2024:

 • In Philadelphia, vacant properties resulted in $3.6 billion in reduced household wealth.